jrobinso/pyTwobit/README.md

 ## Usage

 To fetch sequence for a genomic region create a TwoBit object with either a local file path or url.
-Sequence is fetched with the `sequence` function which takes chromosome name, start, and end coordinates.
+Sequence is fetched with the `fetch` function which takes chromosome name, start, and end coordinates.
-The UCSC coordinate convention is used.
+The UCSC coordinate convention is used (0 start, half-open).

 Local file